 Biomedical Engineering Objectives and Outcomes

-The mission of the biomedical engineering program at Trine University is to enable and equip students to become productive biomedical engineers, to advance to leadership roles in the profession, and to provide service to society.
+The mission of the biomedical engineering program at Trine University is to enable and equip students to become productive biomedical engineers, to advance to leadership roles in the profession, and to provide service.

 As specified for accreditation, the Biomedical Engineering Program assures the students will be able to: